London Ski jumping competition 1950

 The event attracted a huge crowd—the BBC report says "tens of thousands of people"—and was so successful that plans were discussed for it to be repeated the following year.
 However, the BBC report says "The ski-jump competition was never held again, despite several attempts to revive it."

+The Cinema Museum in London holds excellent film of the event.
+Ref HM0578.